SilkRose/Pony/stories/script-kitty/script-kitty.md

 *An imbecile,* Opal thought as she ran a command to disable the stupid AI model the coffee machine had been shipped with.

-She rolled around some more, disabling the spyware, built-in advertisements, and coffee pod  Digital Rights Management (DRM), so her friends could enjoy their coffee in peace.
+She rolled around some more, disabling the spyware, built-in advertisements, and coffee pod  digital rights management (DRM), so her friends could enjoy their coffee in peace.

-She sent one last command, initiating the machine to start brewing a cup of coffee before she disconnected from the machine.
+She sent one last command: initiating the machine to start brewing a cup of coffee, before she disconnected from the machine.
 She closed the terminal and logged out of Rarity's computer before going back downstairs to check on her friends.

 Both of them were smiling.